thedaviddias/Front-End-Performance-Checklist/README.md

     ```

     *Why:*
-    > If you are still using HTTP/1, you may need to still concatenate your files, it's less true if your server use HTTP/2 (tests should be made).
+    > If you are still using HTTP/1, you may need to still concatenate your files, it's less true if your server uses HTTP/2 (tests should be made).

     *How:*
     > ⁃ Use online tool or any plugin before or during your build or your deployment to concatenate your files. <br>